ImageMagick/heif/README.md

 * tiled images
 * alpha channels
 * thumbnails
-* reading EXIF data
+* reading EXIF and XMP metadata
 * reading the depth channel
-* multiple images in a HEIF file
+* multiple images in an HEIF file
 * image transformations (crop, mirror, rotate)
 * overlay images
 * plugin interface to add decoders for additional formats (AVC, JPEG)
+* decoding of files while downloading (e.g. extract image size before file has been completely downloaded)

 The encoder supports:
 * lossy compression with adjustable quality
 * lossless compression
 * alpha channels
+* thumbnails
+* save multiple images to an HEIF file
+* save EXIF and XMP metadata

 ## API

 The library has a C API for easy integration and wide language support.
 Note that the API is still work in progress and may still change.

-Loading the primary image in a HEIF file is as easy as this:
+Loading the primary image in an HEIF file is as easy as this:

 ```C
 heif_context* ctx = heif_context_alloc();